jeftegoes/DesignPatternsOverviewAndExamples/README.md

 - Composite design pattern is used to treat both single (scalar) and composite objects uniformly.
   - I.e., `Foo` and `Collection<Foo>` have common APIs.
 - A mechanism for treating individual (scalar) objects and compositions of objects in a uniform manner.

+### 6.2.2.
+Resume

+- Objects can use other objects via inheritance/composition.
+- Some composed and singular objects need similar/identical behaviors.
+- Composite design pattern lets us treat both types of object uniformly.
+- C# has special support for the enumeration concept.
+- A single object can masquerade as collection with `yield return this`.

 ## 6.3.
 Façade